yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/open-policy-agent.md

 ### Update OPA rules and settings

 {{< note success >}}
 **Note**

-Whenever you want to update OPA rules or its settings, just send back the updated value of the OPA rules or changed valiues for the settings (`enabled`, `debug`) , through a PUT request to the API.
+Whenever you want to update OPA rules or its settings, just send back the updated value of the OPA rules or changed valiues for the settings (`enabled`) , through a PUT request to the API.
 {{< /note >}}